 Global Engagement

 Forest science students are encouraged to complete a study abroad experience.
-The department also offers an international course focused on the extinction of species that meets the CALS International Studies requirement.
+The department also offers an international course focused on the extinction of species that meets the CALS International Comparisons requirement.
 Students can find more information on the CALS study abroad advising page.

 Community Engagement and Volunteering